Carolina–Duke rivalry: March 14, 2025: #1 Duke 74, North Carolina 71

+After sweeping its regular-season series with the Tar Heels, the Blue Devils earned their first 3-0 sweep over their rival since the 2002-03 season.
+Despite missing star freshman Cooper Flagg due to an ankle sprain, Duke got out to a 45-24 lead at halftime and led by 24 with 16:02 left.
+However, North Carolina would outscore Duke the rest of the way 43-22.
+Down 72-71 and with 4.1 seconds left, Tar Heel forward Ven-Allen Lubin earned a shooting foul.
+Lubin missed his first free throw and appeared to hit his second, but a lane violation by forward Jae'Lyn Withers negated the make.
+Duke forward Kon Knueppel made both of his free throws and the Blue Devils held off North Carolina's desperation 3-point attempt to win 74-71.

 Student engagement and tenting

-In order to get standing room in the annual Duke-UNC game in Cameron Indoor Stadium, Duke students set up tents and sleep outside in a grassy area outside of the stadium known as Krzyzewskiville and named after head coach Mike Krzyzewski.
+In order to get standing room in the annual Duke-UNC game in Cameron Indoor Stadium, Duke students set up tents and sleep outside in a grassy area outside of the stadium known as Krzyzewskiville and named after former head coach Mike Krzyzewski.
 The process of lining up for tickets can last up to two months depending on the level of tenting the students choose to do and whether the game in Cameron Indoor is the first or second meeting of the teams during the season.
 The complex tenting rules are enforced by a set of students known as Line Monitors who regulate the tents and serve as leaders for the student section during the games.

 Duke students who regularly camp in Krzyzewskiville are known for their methodical preparedness, bringing headlamps, portable chargers, shoe bins, and many layers of clothing to endure the North Carolina winters (games are typically played in February or March, when the average low in Durham is 29.5 and 37 degrees Fahrenheit, respectively).
 In the hours leading up to the game, students play music and put on dark blue and white paint (Duke's colors).

 After the game, dependent on a win by the Duke Blue Devils, students rush out to their main residential quads (only a short distance from Cameron Indoor Stadium), and burn benches.
 Many residential communities at Duke traditionally build and paint benches for day-to-day use in the hopes of burning them in celebration of a win over Carolina.
 The students then rebuild benches shortly after in hopes of being able to burn them again the next year.

 At Carolina, a win over Duke typically results in students rushing Franklin Street, the main thoroughfare just north of UNC's campus and the commercial heart of Chapel Hill.
 Police block off the street before the game in anticipation of thousands of students celebrating the win.
 Bonfires are also a feature of these celebrations, often using Duke gear as fuel.